Cubs vs. Nationals Player Props Betting Odds

 |1

-- Keibert Ruiz has 26 hits with four doubles, two home runs, eight walks and nine RBI.
+- Jeimer Candelario has 27 hits with seven doubles, four home runs, seven walks and 14 RBI.

 |Opponent